pudly/schmopera-hugo/content/articles/la-favorite.md

 </figure>

 One can hear Donizetti attempting to create an atmospheric soundscape for this opera in a manner that will become ubiquitous over the next decades, what Verdi will come to refer to as a score’s characteristic tinta.
 Here, the overall musical atmosphere could be said to exhibit subdued, yet measured, Gallic languor that only sporadically gives way to this composer’s more characteristically fiery temperament; however, do not expect any overt local color here; for that, one must consult [_Maria Padilla_](https://en.wikipedia.org/wiki/Maria_Padilla).

+> We are allowed to perceive in an almost interactive fashion that his is a deep, yet conflicted, relationship.

 The production featured a bunch of competing elements that brought to the fore HGO’s stated interest in the varied cultural and religious background of medieval Spain.
 The majority of this production used only one set, which featured a very European wall with many ornate curlicues.
 It reminded me of the virtues to be found in Islamic art, a combination of restraint and rhapsody.
 And yet, this design would not be out of place in many European opera productions; this wall had at least one idyllic painting of a grove with lush, verdant trees.
 Periodically, this wall would be elevated to reveal many Gothic-looking, gnarled tree trunks in the background which gave this plot a somewhat more Romantic twinge of despair.